ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     Click on `Yes` to allow the backup job to proceed.

 5. Unlike other operations done in the Proxmox VE web console, the backup job one does not have a progress window.
-You will have to unfold the `Tasks` console found at the bottom of the page to see the backup job running:
+You have to unfold the `Tasks` console found at the bottom of the page to see the backup job running:

     ![Backup job running shown in Tasks console](images/g039/pve_dc_backup_task_console_job_running.webp "Backup job running shown in Tasks console")

     Notice the entry with the `Backup job` description and the animated "running" icons.
 Also, in the sidebar showing all your VMs, see how the VM being backed up currently has its icon changed to something else, indicating that it is going under the procedure.

-    On the other hand, if you go to the `Cluster log` tab, you will find there a log entry also related to this backup job:
+    On the other hand, if you go to the `Cluster log` tab, you find there a log entry also related to this backup job:

     ![Backup job task start in Cluster log](images/g039/pve_dc_backup_backup_job_start_cluster_log.webp "Backup job task start in Cluster log")

     Internally for Proxmox VE, the backup job is a task with an hexadecimal identifier called UPID.
 See how the log message says "`starting task UPID:pve`" and, after the UPID code itself, you should see the string "`vzdump::mgrsys@pam:`" identifying the user executing the job.

-6. After a while, the backup job will end but you will probably notice it first in the `Tasks` console:
+6. After a while, the backup job ends but you will probably notice it first in the `Tasks` console:

     ![Backup job shown finished in Task console](images/g039/pve_dc_backup_task_console_job_finished.webp "Backup job shown finished in Task console")

     The finished task has an `End Time` set and a `OK` in its `Status` field, replacing the animated running icon from before.
 In the sidebar, all the affected VMs will appear with their running icon.

-    In the `Cluster log` tab, you will find a new log entry referred to the end of the task:
+    In the `Cluster log` tab, you can see a new log entry referred to the end of the task:

     ![Backup job task end in Cluster log](images/g039/pve_dc_backup_backup_job_end_cluster_log.webp "Backup job task end in Cluster log")